banishlight/PiPOC/README.md

 - Protect OBD requests from disconnects and hardware issues (Try catch)
 - Clean up OBD display

+## Motivation
+Many similar products on the market are way overpriced for what they offer.
+This is a low cost solution that offers more functionality.

 ## Installation
 I am using the following libraries and will need to be installed: